Peugeot 406: Coupé

 The two door coupé, launched at the 1996 Paris Motor Show, was both designed and manufactured by Italian design studio Pininfarina, with choices of a 2.0 L four cylinder engine or a 3.0 L V6, and halfway through 2001, a 2.2 L HDi diesel engine.
 A total of 107,633 coupés were made.

 The coupé has the same platform and suspension as saloon and estate but with some upgrades to enhance ride handling.
 All models had a wider track of 16mm from coupé specific rims and additional 36mm at the rear from different spindle and lower control arm.
 Ride height is lowered 16mm.
-V6 also received a 26mm front strut brace and 305mm Brembo 4-pot calipers front brakes.
+V6 also received a 26 mm front strut brace and 305 mm Brembo 4-pot calipers front brakes.

-Interior had the same dashboard, centre console and steering wheel as saloon and estate.
-It had five gauge instrument panel with chrome rings on all models.
+The interior had the same dashboard, centre console and steering wheel as saloon and estate.
+It has a five gauge instrument panel with chrome rings on all models.